campbea/flytster-api/README.md

 ### Trips

 A trip is made up of all of the user's flights purchased at once.
 A trip can be one-way or round-trip and a trip must be domestic.
 Each trip instance has a status dict field.
 This field represents the current status of the trip as it goes through the booking, purchasing, ticketing process.
-Trips are booked with Sabre and will be ticketed through a local host agency.

 **STATUSES:**
 - `is_selected`: Defaults to true when a trip is initially created.